Great Bad Movies: "Dolly Dearest" (1991)

-The video box for Dolly Dearest (whose artwork, it must be noted, is WAY cooler than anything seen in the actual movie) offers a rave review from one "Dr. Donald A. Reed" of the "Academy of Science Fiction, Fantasy and Horror films," who called it "Entertaining, high-class terror."
+The video box for Dolly Dearest (whose artwork, it must be noted, is WAY creepier than the actual movie) offers a rave review from one "Dr. Donald A. Reed" of the "Academy of Science Fiction, Fantasy and Horror films," who called it "Entertaining, high-class terror."
 The Academy is a real thing and Dr. Reed is an actual person (I looked it up), but I have a feeling that the good Doc was shoveling it with both hands when he provided that quote.
-Dolly Dearest suffers from an extremely low budget (it was released in 1991, but looks like it was filmed in 1981), an all too familiar plot, and a D-list cast (the biggest name is Denise "Granddaughter of Bing" Crosby, who'd recently done Pet Sematery but was best known at the time for Star Trek: The Next Generation).
+Dolly Dearest suffers from an extremely low budget (it was released in 1991, but looks like it was filmed in 1981), an all too familiar plot, and a D-list cast - the biggest name is Denise "Granddaughter of Bing" Crosby, who'd recently done Pet Sematery but was best known at the time for Star Trek: The Next Generation.
 The script is awkward and the "special effects" seem to consist mainly of midgets in unintentionally hilarious doll costumes stabbing people, knocking things over and snarling a lot. if this still sounds like your kinda meat, read on... but don't say I didn't warn you.

 Dolly Dearest has a great opening shot but it's all downhill from there.
 An archaeologist working on a dig somewhere in Mexico is suddenly flattened by the massive stone door of the crypt he's been trying to pry open.
 A hilariously-animated red "evil spirit" flies out of the tomb and rockets to the surface, where it takes up residence in a nearby building.
 Fade out...